Phantom-flame/568-project/README.md

 EECS 568 Final Project - University of Michigan - Ann Arbor, MI USA

 ## Abstract
-Sensor fusion is essential for autonomous systems as it serves as collecting accurate environment information to make correct decisions.
-We evaluate tightly-coupled lidar inertial odometry via smoothing and mapping (LIO-SAM) and tightly-coupled lidar-visual-inertial odometry via smoothing and mapping (LVI-SAM) from different aspects.
-We use multiple datasets to verify the robustness of each algorithms.
-Moreover, we compare the runtime and accuracy to evaluate performance for batch implementations while inserting large sensor noise.
+Sensor fusion is essential for autonomous systems as it serves to collect and combine accurate environment information to make correct decisions.
+We evaluate tightly-coupled lidar inertial odometry via smoothing and mapping (LIO-SAM) \cite{shan2020lio} and tightly-coupled lidar-visual-inertial odometry via smoothing and mapping (LVI-SAM) \cite{shan2021lvi} from different aspects.
+We use multiple datasets to verify the robustness of each algorithm.
+Moreover, we compare the runtime and accuracy to evaluate performance.
 We also simulate the improved algorithms in a self-defined maze on Gazebo to challenge the stability of both LIO-SAM and LVI-SAM.

 ## Dependency
 - [ROS](http://wiki.ros.org/ROS/Installation) (Tested with kinetic and melodic)